openminted/alvis-docker/README.md

 `docker pull mandiayba/alvisengine`

-If all work fine, you will get help
+If all work fine, you will display the help

 `docker run mandiayba/alvisengine alvisnlp -help`